munificent/craftinginterpreters/book/a-map-of-the-territory.md

 you're expected to *understand* all of these pieces and parts.
 I just want you to know that they are out there and roughly how they fit together.

-This map should serve you well as you explore the territory well beyond the guided path we take in this book.
+This map should serve you well as you explore the territory beyond the guided path we take in this book.
 I want to leave you yearning to strike out on your own and wander all over that mountain.

 But, for now, it's time for our own journey to begin.
 Tighten your bootlaces, cinch up your pack, and come along.
 From here on out, all you need to focus on